-"Qualified supervisor" means an individual who holds a clinical license to provide mental health counseling services in the state where the services are being provided, and who satisfies the experiential requirements and has one of the approved clinical supervisor credentials set forth at N.J.A.C.
-13:34D-3.2(a).
-A "qualified supervisor" shall satisfy all requirements set forth at N.J.A.C.
-13:34D-3.2.
+"Qualified supervisor" means an individual who holds a clinical license to provide mental health counseling services in the state where the services are being provided, and who satisfies the experiential approved clinical requirements and has one of the supervisor N.J.A.C.
+13:34D-3.2(a). credentials set forth at A "qualified satisfy all requirements set forth at N.J.A.C. supervisor" shall 13:34D-3.2.